ahdilhmd/freenome-build/freenome_build/database_template/README.md

 ## Kubernetes Testing Database

 Start a test database in a kubernetes pod.
+There is an optional kube-pod-config option here that you can use to specify your own Pod config.
+Otherwise, the default in database_template is used
 ```
 freenome-build db start-k8s
 ```

-Start a test database in a kubernetes pod, run migrations, and insert test data:
+Start a test database in a kubernetes pod, run migrations, and insert test data.
+There is an optional kube-pod-config option here that you can use to specify your own Pod config.
+Otherwise, the default in database_template is used
 Note: This needs to be run from another container in the same pod so that the database container is reachable through its IP
 ```
 freenome-build db start-k8s-test-db